benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 and likely other mail clients.

+A large number of email domains already use AutoConfig to provide the configuration to mail clients and allow an automatic setup.

-A number of mail servers automatically provide AutoConfig files that follow this specification, including [Stalwart](https://stalw.art/), [Mailcow](https://mailcow.email/) and many others.
+Some mail servers automatically provide AutoConfig files that follow this specification, including [Stalwart](https://stalw.art/), [Mailcow](https://mailcow.email/) and many others.